google-research/opengrm/baumwelch/doc/README.md

 In a semiring without the path property, exact decoding is much more challenging, and in fact we do not have an algorithm for the pair case since we normally need to preserve the input-output correspondences.
-In the decipherment case, it is possible to perform with a DFA lattice, but determinizing the entire lattice is rarely feasible for interesting problems.
+In the decipherment case, it is possible to compute the shortest string using a DFA lattice, but determinizing the entire lattice is rarely feasible for interesting problems.
 Therefore we use the following strategy:

 1. Compose the plaintext model, channel model, and ciphertext, and materialize the cascade, then input-project and remove epsilons to produce an acyclic,